Our Force Area

 Our vision is 'Safeguarding Communities Together' and our overall ethos is to tailor the service we provide, with our partner organisations, to the local needs of our communities.

-During your two year probationary period you will undertake the role of a uniformed officer on foot or in a patrol car.
+During your probationary period you will undertake the role of a uniformed officer on foot or in a patrol car.
 You will not be allowed to specialise until you successfully complete your probationary period and are deemed competent in the role.

 You will have a number of tasks to complete and full training will be given, these will include:-